Open Computing at Plymouth University

 Email and calendar

-Evolution) to access email and Office365 calendars at Plymouth
+Evolution email/calendar sofware to access Office365 email and calendars at

-University.
-Alternatively, use the web interface, which largely works
+for Thunderbird.
+Alternatively, use the web interface, which works well on

 - eduroam - WiFi for students, researchers, and educators